johanwilliams/leakomatic_api/README.md

   - Updates when a flow event completes
   - Helps track water usage patterns

+- **Longest Tightness Period**: Shows the longest period of no water flow
+  - Measured in seconds
+  - Updates in real-time through WebSocket events
+  - Helps monitor system tightness and potential leaks

 - **Flow Indicator**: Binary sensor showing if water is currently flowing
   - States: On (water flowing), Off (no water flow), Unknown (initial state)
   - Updates in real-time through WebSocket events